ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 export class HomomorphismOfGroups<X, Y> {
     // ...

-    // group of all source elements which map to the unit get kernel(): Group<X> {
+    get kernel(): Group<X> {
-        const elements = this.source.elements.filter((a) =>
+        // source elements that map to the unit const elements = this.source.elements.filter((a) =>
             this.target.set.equal(this.map(a), this.target.unit),
         );
         return this.source.subgroupOfList(elements);
     }

-    // group of all target elements which are mapped to get image(): Group<Y> {
+    get image(): Group<Y> {
-        const elements = this.target.elements.filter((b) =>
+        //  target elements that have a preimage const elements = this.target.elements.filter((b) =>
             this.source.elements.some((a) =>
                 this.target.set.equal(this.map(a), b),